muensmedia/testaufgabe/README.md

 - [ ] Öffne dort nun diese Anleitung.
 Klicke dazu mit einem Rechtsklick auf die Datei `REDAME.md` und dann auf `Open Preview`.
 - [ ] Fahre mit der Anleitung in Deiner Gitpod-Programmierumgebung fort.

 ## 3.)
-Copyright anpassen
+Change Copyright
-Deine Tic-Tac-Toe Webanwendung besteht aus einem Frontend und einem Backend.
+Your Tic-Tac-Toe Webapp consists of a Frontend and Backend Part.
-Als Frontend verwenden wir das Tool `Swagger` mit dem man Schnittstellen mit einer grafischen Oberfläche einfach ausprobieren kann.
+As Frontend, we use a Tool called `Swagger`, so we can try out API's with a graphical Interface.
-Swagger haben wir Dir bereits im Browserfenster geöffnet.
+Swagger is already open, as you open GitPod's Web-IDE.
-Als Backend verwenden wir eine [PHP-Anwendung](https://www.php.net/manual/en/) auf Basis des Frameworks [Laravel](https://laravel.com/docs/9.x).
+As Backend, we use a [PHP-App](https://www.php.net/manual/en/), based on the Framework [Laravel](https://laravel.com/docs/9.x).

-Wir haben eine Funktion vorbereitet, die das Copyright des Spiels ausgibt. ©️
+We have prepared a function, that displays this Game's Copyright. ©️

-**Bitte probiere die API-Methode zur Anzeige des Copyrights in Swagger aus:**
+**Try this API-Method for display the Game's Copyright:**
-- [ ] Klicke in Swagger dazu auf `/copyright`.
+- [ ] In Swagger, click on `/copyright`.
-- [ ] Klicke auf den Button `Try it out`.
+- [ ] Click on the Button `Try it out`.
-- [ ] Sende die Anfrage indem Du auf `Execute` drückst.
+- [ ] Send this Request by clicking on `Execute`.
-- Du siehst im Abschnitt `Response body` die Antwort mit dem aktuellen Copyright.
+- You can see the answer with the current Copyright at `Response body`.

-✍🏼 **Verändere das Copyright:**
+✍🏼 **Change Copyright:**
-- [ ] Öffne die Datei [app/app/App/Http/Controllers/CopyrightController.php](app/app/App/Http/Controllers/CopyrightController.php) in Gitpod.
+- [ ] Open File [app/app/App/Http/Controllers/CopyrightController.php](app/app/App/Http/Controllers/CopyrightController.php) in Gitpod.
-- [ ] In Zeile `18` wird das Copyright als String gespeichert.
+- [ ] At Line `18` the Copyright is saved as a string.
-- [ ] Benutze den in der `CopyrightController.php` verlinkten ASCII Generator um Dein persönliches Copyright zu erstellen.
+- [ ] Use the ASCII Generator linked in `CopyrightController.php` to create your personal Copyright.
-- [ ] Ersetze das Copyright `By MÜNSMEDIA GmbH` durch Dein eigenes Copyright.
+- [ ] Replace our Copyright `By MÜNSMEDIA GmbH` by your own Copyright.
-- [ ] Probier Dein neues Copyright mit Swagger aus!
+- [ ] Try your new Copyright with Swagger!
-- [ ] Du musst Deine Änderung nun noch speichern - **committen** genannt (siehe nächster Abschnitt).
+- [ ] You need to save your changes, also named - **commit** (next section).

-#### ✅ Commit erstellen:
+#### ✅ Create Commit:
-  - Klicke dazu in der linken Seitenleiste auf den Reiter `Source Control` oder drücke die Tasten <kbd>Strg</kbd>+<kbd>⇧</kbd>+<kbd>G</kbd> gleichzeitig.
+  - On the left Side, click on Tab `Source Control` or you can press the keys <kbd>Strg</kbd>+<kbd>Shift</kbd>+<kbd>G</kbd> together.
-  - Gib oben eine Textnachricht ein, die Deine Änderung bestmöglich beschreibt. **Bitte schreibe die Nachricht auf Englisch**.
+  - Above, you can type a message, to describe your changes as detailed and meaningful as possible. **Please write your message in English, even if you are a native german speaker**.
-  - Speichere die Nachricht mit <kbd>Strg</kbd><kbd>⏎</kbd>
+  - Save your message with <kbd>Strg</kbd><kbd>⏎</kbd>
-  - Klicke nun im Dialog auf `Yes`, um alle Deine Änderungen zum Commit hinzuzufügen.
+  - At the next Dialog, click on `Yes`, to add all your changes to your Commit.
-  - **Klicke den Button `Sync changes`** um Deine Änderungen auf GitHub hochzuladen.
-Hier must Du ebenfalls mit `OK` bestätigen.
+  - **Click on the Button `Sync changes`**, to upload your changes to GitHub.
+Confirm with `OK`.
-  - 🎉 Du hast Deinen ersten Git-Commit soeben gemacht! 🎊
+  - 🎉 You have done your first Git-Commit! 🎊

 ## 4.)
 Methode /play schreiben
 Noch kannst Du nicht gegen den vom MÜNSMEDIA-Team programmierten Bot spielen.